loopbackio/loopback-connector-dashdb/README.md

-#loopback-connector-db2
+#loopback-connector-dashdb

-[IBM® DB2®]() is the database of choice for robust, enterprise-wide solutions handling high-volume workloads.
+[IBM® DASHDB®]() is the database of choice for robust, enterprise-wide solutions handling high-volume workloads.
 It is optimized to deliver industry-leading performance while lowering costs.
-The `loopback-connector-db2` module is the LoopBack connector for DB2.
+The `loopback-connector-dashdb. module is the LoopBack connector for dashDB.

-The LoopBack DB2 connector supports:
+The LoopBack DashDB connector supports:

 - All [CRUD operations](https://docs.strongloop.com/display/LB/Creating%2C+updating%2C+and+deleting+data).
 - [Queries](https://docs.strongloop.com/display/LB/Querying+data) with fields, limit, order, skip and where filters.
-- All supported DB2 LUW versions as well as dashDB.
+- All supported DASHDB LUW versions as well as dashDB.
 Note for dashDB set supportDashDB in the loopback datasource definition.
 Column organized tables are not supported.

 ## Installation

 Enter the following in the top-level directory of your LoopBack application:

 ```
-$ npm install loopback-connector-db2 --save
+$ npm install loopback-connector-dashdb --save
 ```

 The `--save` option adds the dependency to the application's `package.json` file.

 ## Configuration

-Use the [data source generator](https://docs.strongloop.com/display/LB/Data+source+generator) (`slc loopback:datasource`) to add the DB2 data source to your application.
+Use the [data source generator](https://docs.strongloop.com/display/LB/Data+source+generator) (`slc loopback:datasource`) to add the DASHDB data source to your application.
 The entry in the application's `server/datasources.json` will look something like this:

 ```
 "mydb": {
   "name": "mydb",
-  "connector": "db2"
+  "connector": "dashdb"
 }
 ```